LEARN MORE ABOUT FLINT HILL

 HUSKY HIGHLIGHTS

-There has been a recent buzz in the field of literacy around what is known as the “science of reading.”
-The science of reading is not a program or a tool.
-It is a body of research from academic fields such as education, neuroscience, psychology, linguistics, etc, that have invested decades of research to pinpoint precisely how children learn to read.
+There has been a steady buzz in the field of literacy around what is known as the “science of reading.”
+It’s a body of research that pinpoints precisely how children learn to read, gathered by professionals in education, neuroscience, psychology, linguistics, and other relevant fields.

 The science tells us that developing readers need to understand two key concepts: